Jazira Region: Legislative Assembly

-All four main ethnic communities (Kurds, Arabs, Armenians and Assyrians) are represented in the 101-seat Legislative Assembly.
-The current prime minister (sometimes referred to as president) of Jazira Canton is the Kurdish Akram Hesso with Arab Hussein Taza Al Azam and Assyrian Elizabeth Gawrie as deputy prime ministers (sometimes referred to as vice-presidents).
+All four main ethnic communities (Kurds, Arabs, Armenians and Assyrians) were represented in the 101-seat Legislative Assembly.
+The prime minister (sometimes referred to as president) of Jazira Canton was the Kurdish Akram Hesso, with Arab Hussein Taza Al Azam and Assyrian Elizabeth Gawrie serving as deputy prime ministers (sometimes referred to as vice-presidents).
+There also appeared to be co-governor/co-president positions, with tribal leader and Al-Sanadid Forces leader Humaydi Daham al-Hadi and Hediye Yusuf serving as co-governors of the region.

-There are people's councils but it is unclear how they relate to the transitional government.

-There also appear to be co-governor/co-president positions, with tribal leader and Al-Sanadid Forces leader Humaydi Daham al-Hadi and Hediye Yusuf being co-governors of the region.

 Notable legislation

-In January 2016, Jazira Canton introduced a "self-defense duty" conscription law for its self-defence forces, including an avoidance fee for residents of age for mandatory military service who have moved to Europe, to pay $200 for each year of absence upon their return.
+In January 2016, Jazira Canton introduced a "self-defense duty" conscription law for its self-defense forces, including an avoidance fee for residents of military service age who had moved to Europe, requiring them to pay $200 for each year of absence upon their return.

-In September 2015, the legislative council passed the Law for the Management and Protection of the Assets of the Refugees and the Absentees, under which the owner of an immovable loses their title when they does not make personal use of the property.
-In particular among the Assyrian community in Jazira Region, persistent opposition was voiced, as their community is disproportionally affected by the measure, for both a high degree of land ownership and a particularly high share of outbound civil war refugees.
-Assyrian organizations of the region published several statements making accusations of ‘seizing private property’, ‘demographic changing’ and even ‘ethnic cleansing’.
-Assets seized from Assyrians under the law have reportedly since been handed over to Syriac churches.
+In September 2015, the legislative council passed the Law for the Management and Protection of the Assets of the Refugees and the Absentees, under which the owner of an immovable property lost their title when they did not make personal use of the property.
+In particular, persistent opposition was voiced among the Assyrian community in Jazira Region, as their community was disproportionately affected by the measure, due to both a high degree of land ownership and a particularly high share of outbound civil war refugees.
+Assyrian organizations in the region published several statements accusing the administration of ‘seizing private property’, ‘demographic changing’, and even ‘ethnic cleansing’.
+Assets seized from Assyrians under the law were reportedly later handed over to Syriac churches.

 Police

-Security is maintained by the Asayish police force and its Assyrian counterpart, the Sutoro.
-During the civil war, the Syrian government loyalists only controlled a number of demarcated neighborhoods in Qamishli.
-The government-held areas in Qamishli include the city's airport, the city's train station, the border crossing, the governor's palace, and many other residential neighborhoods with various governmental buildings such as hospitals and fire departments.
-These areas were taken under control of the DAANES government in December 2024.
+Security was maintained by the Asayish police force and its Assyrian counterpart, the Sutoro.
+During the civil war, Syrian government loyalists controlled only a number of demarcated neighborhoods in Qamishli.
+The government-held areas in Qamishli included the city's airport, train station, border crossing, governor's palace, and many other residential neighborhoods containing various government buildings, such as hospitals and fire departments.
+These areas were taken under the control of the DAANES government in December 2024.